-To monitor and delete SOA composite application instances from the application home page:
+To monitor and delete SOA composite application instances from the application home

-From the SOA Infrastructure Menu From the SOA Folder in the Navigator 1.
+From the SOA Infrastructure Menu Fre From the SOA Folder in the Navigator 1.
 Select Home.
-1. Under soa-infra , select a specific SOA 2.
-Select the Deployed Composites tab. composite application from its partition.
+1. Under soa-infra, expand the partition.
+2. Select the Deployed Composites tab.
+2. Select a specific SOA composite application.
 3. Select a specific SOA composite application.